Skip to main content

 8. Film/Video must be original and wholly made by the individual or team.

-12. No copyrighted materials (music, audio, photos, images, artwork, logos and video clips) may be used for this contest unless you own the copyright or have a license to use the material for this contest.
+11. No copyrighted materials (music, audio, photos, images, artwork, logos and video clips) may be used for this contest unless you own the copyright or have a license to use the material for this contest.
 Written permission must be obtained and provided for all copyrighted materials.
+Failure to submit proof of written permission will result in disqualification of the film.

-13. Filmmakers must secure the rights to all of the materials appearing in their film/video, using the Student Materials License Agreement Form and must also cite in the film’s closing credits.
+12. Filmmakers must secure the rights to all of the materials appearing in their film/video, using the Materials License Agreement Form and must also cite in the film’s closing credits.

-14. Filmmakers must secure the Photo Release Consent Form from all team members and from all the people/talent depicted in their film including the actors, interviews, street performers, wait staff, or anybody with a “face” showing.
+14. Filmmakers must secure the Photo Release Consent Form from all the people/talent depicted in their film including the actors, interviews, street performers, wait staff, or anybody with a clearly visible “face” showing.
+Notified Film Finalists will also need to submit this form.
 (We recommend that you carry copies of this form with you at all times when shooting your film to get their written consent).

-15. Film/Video/Forms must be submitted by submission deadline.
+15. Applications, Forms and Film/Video must be submitted by submission deadline.

 16. Filmmakers give the Aquarium of the Pacific (“AoP”) permission to show and post the full film and excerpts and distribute it to third parties such as the press.
 AoP maintains the right to distribute, display, or exhibit the film for advertising, publicity, and promotional purposes.